icyandrew360/instagram-follower-tool/README.md

 # instagram-follower-tool
 Re-implements lost functionality from an old Instagram API endpoint.
-Since GET followers and GET following are now deprecated and unusable, I've decided to implement them back for myself/anyone who requires that functionality.
+Since GET followers and GET following are now deprecated since 2016(?) and unusable, I've decided to implement them back for myself/anyone who requires that functionality.

 Requirements:
 Firefox webdriver for selenium